TharindaNimnajith/php-assignment/CHALLENGE.md

 During the requirement capturing phases, our business analysts have figured out that:

-1. There are some numberphiles using their software and prefer to see these random acts with numbers.
+1. There are some numberphiles using their software and prefer to see these random facts with numbers.
 2. There is a second group of people who prefer not to see any numbers in the facts.
 3. The rest of the users don't really mind whether there are numbers or not.